Art-Sells/Arells/Build-Notes.md

 ### Test Offline
 VavityTester:
-- Connect-wallet/Disconnect-wallet:
+- Connect-asset/Disconnect-wallet:
 - When fixing price mechanism, stop git
-- Connect (MM)(ETH) Asset to begin (if Metamask or other wallet not connected, automatically try to connect wallet)
+- Connect Ethereum with Metamask/Base to begin (if Metamask or other wallet not connected, automatically try to connect asset (wallet))
 - - Afer wallet connection, if asset connection canceled, no wallet balances should show...
 - - if you deposit/withdraw funds in each wallet, (after disconnection), the funds should reflect that

-Account Wallet:
-- Keep profits with overall percentage gained (after first initial connect) and remove Arells Ethereum Price…
-- Connect Wallet (new addition for extra wallets):
-- - Connect existing wallet by entering address
-- - - Gets wallet address and funds, inserts those funds into VavityAggregator cVactTaa

 Chart (Home/Account):
 Home